kierandidi/kdidi_webpage/_projects/terraform-module.md

 1. Run `terraform init` to download and install the necessary providers.
 2. Run `terraform plan` to see what resources will be provisioned upon execution.
 3. Run `terraform apply` to execute the proposed resource provisioning plan (you can add `--auto-approve` if you do not want to type `yes` for every apply).
-After running it, you should see an output with some useful information, such as the application id of your created application and the path to your uploaded source code (it will have a different name now since its name is based on a hash; that helps the module figuring out if there were any changes between this and the last upload).
+After running it, you should see an output with some useful information, such as the application id of your newly created application and the path to your uploaded source code (it will have a different name now since its name is based on a hash; that helps the module to figure out if there were any changes between this and the last upload).
-4. In case you want to destroy the infrastructure at some point including associated IAM roles etc, just run `terraform destroy`.
+4. In case you want to destroy the infrastructure at some point, including associated IAM roles etc, just run `terraform destroy`.

 ### Compress your source code and environment